TVersluijs/RGEE_Snowmelt/README.md

 <br />

 ### *07-RGEE_TomVersluijs_S2_Shapefile_Points_Snowmelt.R
-In this script the date of snow melt is calculated based on Sentinel-2 data for all locations specified in an input file.
+In this script the timing of snowmelt is calculated based on Sentinel-2 data for all locations specified in an input file.
 The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location.
-All locations are required to be located within a single shapefile and are then analysed simultaneously.
-First, clouds and permanent water bodies are filtered within the shapefile.
-Second, if the shapefile overlaps with multiple satellite tiles for a certain day, a composite image is created (picking the pixel with least cloudcover).
-Finally, snow melt is analysed for each location's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average
+All locations (including buffer zone) are required to be located within a single shapefile and are then analysed simultaneously.
+First, clouds and permanent water bodies can be filtered within the shapefile.
+Second, if the shapefile overlaps with multiple satellite tiles for a certain day,
+a composite image can be created (picking the pixel with least cloudcover).
+Finally, snow melt is analysed for each location's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) 'avg_NDSI': Calculate the average NDSI value over time within each point's buffer zone, fits a GAM through these data and calculates when this model passes the specified NDSI threshold defining the moment of snow melt.
+In addition, time series of the average NDVI and NDMI are extracted within each point's buffer zone.
+(2) 'snowfraction': Calculate the fraction of pixels within each buffer zone over time where NDSI
-NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time.
-Fitting of GAMs through the NDSI data per pixel is not conducted in this script.
-If such a pixel-level analysis is required then use script '*08-
+> 'NDSI_threshold', fits a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
+A better approach would be to calculate the date of snowmelt on a pixel level using GAMS fitted through pixel-level NDSI data (i.e. method = 'pixel_gam').
+The latter approach is conducted in script "04-RGEE_TomVersluijs_S2_Points_Snowmelt.R" for all pixels within the buffer zone of point locations.
+This approach is also conducted in script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R" for all pixels in a user-specified shapefile, resulting in a pixel level map of the timing of snowmelt.
+Script "10-RGEE_TomVersluijs_
-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R' to calculate the timing of snowmelt per pixel, and then extract the fraction of snowcover per location using the optional analysis at the end of that script.
-Note that the current script is similar to script
+S2_ExtractSnowFraction.R" can then be used to extract timeseries of the fraction of snowcover for points/polygons of interest from this map.
+The current script is similar to the script '04-RGEE_TomVersluijs_S2_Points_Snowmelt.R'.
+However, in the latter script all points
-"*04-RGEE_TomVersluijs_S2_Points_Snowmelt.R".
-However, in the latter script all points are analysed consecutively using a loop, which makes that script significantly slower to run.
-Another difference is that the pixel-level method is implemented in that script.
-That script does not rely on a shapefile and thus works for points spaced much further apart (e.g. tracking data of birds).
+are analysed consecutively using a loop, which makes that script significantly slower to run.
+That script does not rely on a shapefile and thus works for points spaced much further apart (i.e. tracking data of migratory birds).
 The current script only works for small areas of c.a.
-50 km2 (larger areas might result in computation errors).
+50-100 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).

 <p float="left">
   <img align="top" src="./_pictures/07A-Sentinel2_Zackenberg_Shapefile_Points.png" width="49%" title="Five point locations with a buffer zone of 250m located within a shapefile area in Zackenberg" />